- 1 Top 5 Best Wireless Gaming Headsets Compared

 Easy Controls: Wireless headset controls should be both easy to control and easy to understand.
 Receiver LEDs that show your headphone status are indeed handy.
 Good headphones also tend to have simply on-ear buttons for quick, hassle-free controls.

 Surround Sound: Gaming sound deserves serious attention to detail.
 While headphones cannot provide true surround sound, they can offer virtual surround sound.
 Look for headsets that provide virtual Dolby 7.1 surround sound features.
+The good thing about headphones is that you don’t have to things like the best subwoofers to get great sound in your ears.

 Most Important Wireless Gaming Headset Features